quil-lang/magicl/README.md

 ## Showing Available Functions

-As said, some distributions of a library don't actually provide all of the functions of a the reference BLAS and LAPACK.
+Some distributions of a library don't actually provide all of the functions of the reference BLAS and LAPACK.
 One can look at a summary of available and unavailable functions with the function `magicl:print-availability-report`.
 By default, it will show all functions and their availability.
 There are three arguments to fine-tune this behavior: